Publication ethics and publication malpractice statement

 - An author should not in general publish manuscripts describing essentially the same research in more than one journal of primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical behaviour and is unacceptable.

 - In general, an author should not submit for consideration in another journal a paper that has been published previously, except in the form of an abstract.
-The authors and editors of the journals concerned must agree to the secondary publication.
 The primary reference must be cited in the secondary publication.

 - Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made substantial contributions should be listed as co-authors.